 About This Drug

-Clarithromycin is an antibiotic and is used to treat bacterial infections.
-It is sometimes used in combination to treat helicobacter pylori.
+Clarithromycin is an antibiotic and is often used to treat bacterial infections.
+It is sometimes used in combination to treat helicobacter pylori and can be used in combination with other drugs to treat cancer.
 It is given orally (by mouth).

 Possible Side Effects

 - Pain in your abdomen

 - Changes in the way food and drinks taste

 Note: Not all possible side effects are included above

 Warnings and Precautions